-Refer to the instructions for the software package being used to determine how to correctly load and use the ICC/ ColorSync monitor profiles generated by MultiProfiler.
+Refer to the instructions for the particular software package being used to determine how to correctly load and use the ICC/ColorSync monitor profiles generated by MultiProfiler.

-The ICC/ColorSync monitor profiles generated by MultiProfiler are named with the monitor model name, followed by the serial number, and then "MultiProfiler".
+The ICC/ColorSync monitor profiles generated by MultiProfiler are named with the monitor model name, followed by the serial number, and "MultiProfiler".

-Note: MultiProfiler will automatically update the current ICC/ColorSync monitor profile as necessary when the picture mode is changed in the software.
-Some color-managed applications may not be able to recognize the profile change while they are already running.
-Restart the application if the picture mode change does not update as expected.
-Some applications, such as Adobe Photoshop, do not update the contents of document windows to reflect the new display profile until the document window is clicked.
+Important note: MultiProfiler will automatically update the current ICC/ColorSync monitor profile as necessary when the picture mode is changed in the software.
+Some color-managed applications may not be able to notice this change of profile while they are running and may need to be restarted.
+Some applications such as Adobe Photoshop do not update the contents of document windows to reflect the new display profile until the document window is clicked.

-Frequently Asked Questions
+6 Frequently Asked Questions